Compensation Committee Charter

 The Compensation Committee is a standing committee of the Board of Directors.
 The Board has delegated its responsibilities with respect to the compensation of the Company’s Chief Executive Officer (the “CEO”) and other executive officers to the Committee.
-The Committee is responsible for the establishment, implementation and periodic review and evaluation of an executive compensation program for such employees (the “executive compensation program”) which is designed to be competitive with other programs adopted by comparable companies and to achieve the following objectives: (i) to attract, retain and motivate highly talented employees; (ii) to align employees’ interests with the interests of the Company’s stockholders; and (iii) to provide an incentive to employees to cause the Company to achieve financial goals and strategic objectives intended to increase shareholder value.
+The Committee is responsible for the establishment, implementation and periodic review and evaluation of an executive compensation programme for such employees (the “executive compensation programme”) which is designed to be competitive with other programmes adopted by comparable companies and to achieve the following objectives: (i) to attract, retain and motivate highly talented employees; (ii) to align employees’ interests with the interests of the Company’s shareholders; and (iii) to provide an incentive to employees to cause the Company to achieve financial goals and strategic objectives intended to increase shareholder value.
 The Committee is also responsible for assisting the Company with succession planning for the CEO and key executive officers.

 In addition, the Committee is responsible for reviewing and evaluating the amount, nature and structure of the compensation paid to non-employee members of the Board of Directors for their service as members and for recommending such changes as it may deem appropriate to the Board.

 Organisation and Membership